cerner/terra-dev-site/src/terra-dev-site/doc/gettingStarted.a.doc.md

 ### Quick Start

-After adding the star command to your package.json, run it and navigate to http://localhost:8080/#/site to view the site in your browser:
+After adding the start command to your package.json, run it and navigate to http://localhost:8080/#/site to view the site in your browser:

 ```bash
 npm run start